 It is interesting to note that the same Greek word used for eternal or everlasting life is used to describe eternal or everlasting fire or damnation.
 I guess if we are questioning if damnation is forever we may need to rethink if our salvation is forever as well.
 In any event, we sometimes forget that the Good News Jesus told us to proclaim to the world is good news because the bad news is so bad.
 Jesus came to save us from Gehenna; the smoldering “garbage dump” of His day.
 Many believe this represents the spiritual garbage heap in the afterlife.

 Some say that God allowed humans to kill Jesus on the cross was for the purpose of revealing how bad the depravity and cruelty of sinful man is.
-Others see it as God’s way of describing how terrible hell must be must be by how much Jesus was willing to endure to save us.
+Others see it as God’s way of describing how terrible hell must be must be by how much Jesus was willing to endure to save us from it.
 This innocent God-man suffered so much because He wanted to save us from something so terrible and so horrific, it is beyond words.
 Perhaps that’s why Jesus warned us so much about a place called hell.

 This is where the critics of Hell are met with a dilemma.
 You see, the greatest human who ever lived (Jesus), talked more about Hell and judgment than anyone else.
 The plain reading of these texts, are inescapability clear; this is a place you don’t want to go to.
 Listen to a few things He said…